Let me document the Frequently Asked Questions on SharePoint Managed Paths during my training sessions:

 Managed Path Not available in Create Site Collection Page, After deleting the site collection which was occupying the specified managed path already ?
 Refer my article for the solution: Managed Path Not available

-How to Create/Delete SharePoint Managed path Programmatically with C# object model or Powershell?
+How to Create/Delete SharePoint Managed path Programmatically with PowerShell or STSADM

-To Manage SharePoint managed paths in C# object model and in PowerShell, Refer my article: Programmatically Get/Create/Delete Managed Paths in SharePoint
+To Manage SharePoint managed paths in STSADM and in PowerShell, Refer to my article: Programmatically Get/Create/Delete Managed Paths in SharePoint